 Several flooring options work well with townhouses.
-Before you decide, spend some time learning about the pros and cons of these following five popular options:
+Before you decide, spend some time learning about the benefits of the following options:

 Loved for its cozy feel and wide variety of styles, carpet is one of the most common flooring types in North America.
+Homeowners often choose carpet for the most comfortable rooms in their townhomes, including living rooms, bedrooms, family rooms or dens.
 Some advantages of carpet in townhouses include:

 - Sound reduction capabilities: Carpet is great at absorbing sounds, which is a nice feature when you share a wall with your neighbors.

 - Softness: Carpet is one of the most comfortable types of flooring available.

 - Safety: Carpet helps to soften falls, making it an excellent material for young children.